About us

 Dieter returned to private practice and opened Dragon Press Bindery in 2017.
 With a strong commitment to passing on skills and knowledge to future generations, he is an enthusiastic teacher, leading workshops and giving demonstrations both nationally and internationally.

-It is available to hire by individuals or groups.
+It is available to hire by individuals or groups for training events and project work.

 Please enquire through our contact page.